abhra0897/MSP430-CC1101-Energia-Library/README.md

 ### CC1101 MSP430 Energia Library

-- (last updated: 20th September, 2018)
+- (last updated: 3rd October, 2018)

-- (What's new: Added 868MHz support. see "changelog.md" file)
+- (What's new: Removed a bug and Added DEBUG_PRINT. see "changelog.md" file)

 #### Note
 This repository is a fork of Josiah Hester's (Jhester) CC1101 Library for MSP430 on Energia framework.
 Initially the library only supported the FRAM series MSP430 launchpads: EXP-MSP430FR5739, MSP430FR5969, and MSP430FR6989.
 Unfortunately it didn't support EXP-MSP430G2 Launchpad that incorporates MSP430G2553 MCU.
 So, here I have added support to MSP430G2553 MCU  by modifying the pins.h file.
 It should also work with any MSP430G2x53 and MSP430G2x13 MCU.